Ric Flair: Legacy

-On the February 18, 2008 episode of Raw, Shawn Michaels announced Flair as the first inductee into the WWE Hall of Fame class of 2008.
+On the February 18, 2008, episode of Raw, Shawn Michaels announced Flair as the first inductee into the WWE Hall of Fame class of 2008.
 The induction ceremony took place on March 29, 2008, with Triple H inducting him.
 This made him the first person to be inducted while still an active competitor.
 Flair was later inducted into the NWA Hall of Fame in Atlanta, Georgia, but he did not participate in the event.
 On January 9, 2012, it was announced that the Four Horsemen would be inducted into the WWE Hall of Fame, thus making Flair the first person to have been inducted into the Hall of Fame twice.

 On April 15, 2008, Flair was honored in Congress by a representative from North Carolina, Republican Sue Myrick, who praised his career and what he means to the state.
 On September 29, 2008, it was announced that Flair's signature sequin covered robe that he wore at WrestleMania XXIV, in what was to be his last WWE match, would be placed in the pop culture section of the National Museum of American History in Washington, D.C.

 In 1999, a large group of professional wrestling experts, analysts and historians named Flair the greatest NWA World Heavyweight Champion of all time.
 In 2002, Flair was named the greatest professional wrestler of all time in the book The Top 100 Wrestlers of All Time by John Molinaro, edited by Dave Meltzer and Jeff Marek. in July 2016, Luke Winkie of Sports Illustrated also named Flair the greatest professional wrestler of all time.

 Flair's "Wooo" chant has been used throughout pop culture.
 Rapper Pusha T paid homage to Flair in numerous songs.
 For example, on the track "Sweet Serenade", he says, "Triple doubles, two hoes and check please (Wooo!), They love me on my Ric Flair shit (Wooo!), In that Phantom like I'm Blair Witch (Wooo!), Who are you to be compared with?
 (Wooo!)".
 Atlanta-based rapper Killer Mike also has a track named "Ric Flair".
 American trap musicians Offset and Metro Boomin paid tribute to Flair in their hit song "Ric Flair Drip".
 The Battle of Gettysburg Podcast, hosted by battlefield guides and wrestling fans Jim Hessler and Eric Lindblade, often cites Flair's "Wooo" chant as well as other elements of Flair's mystique.

-Sports Illustrated ranked Flair first on their 101 greatest wrestlers of all-time list.